Written by: Chief Operating Officer

 As the technical debt grew, they had to compromise on quality by reducing the test coverage.
 Unfortunately, the less experienced engineers also struggled to maintain parallel execution of tests, which caused test runs to take much longer.

-The true cost of QA decisions: Another case study in business impact
+The true cost of QA hiring decisions: Another case study in business impact

 Let’s break this down with a concrete example.